rxsio/firo-docs/docs/resources/guidelines/writing-documentation.md

         !!! note
             This is note admonition

-        !!! warning
+        ???+ warning
+            This is warning admonition.
+It is auto expanded

+        ??? danger
-            This is warning admonition
+            This is danger admonition.
+You can expand this admonition

     === "Markdown"
         ```md
         !!! note
             This is note admonition

-        !!! warning
+        ???+ warning
+            This is warning admonition.
+It is auto expanded

+        ??? danger
-            This is warning admonition
+            This is danger admonition.
+You can expand this admonition
         ```

 #### Available Types